jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   Timely suspension of user accounts is an important security measure to have in place, to prevent access by former employees.

   * **Redundancy Redundancy**
   Having backups are important for businesses which don't want to lose data.
-Hard drives fail, data gets corrupted; having a backup is important to mitigate any of these issues.
+Hard drives fail, data gets corrupted; having a backup is important to mitigate any of these issues and preserve availability.

   * **File Accountability**
   Having a file history is important for companies that may need to revert to an old version of file or to monitor changes between two different versions.

   * **Usability**
   Usability is an important factor to have to ensure a speedy work-flow.
 The software should be a help, never a hindrance, to its users.
+Security features in particular ought to be intuitive and easy to use to encourage adoption by both employees and users.

   * **Separation**
   Separation of processes and privileges should be done where possible to minimize the risk of privilege escalation and other vulnerabilities.